-Expect the price for an acoustic guitar to be higher than for a classical.
-For the most part, production of the former is more costly and automatically adds to the worth.
+Expect the price for an acoustic guitar to be higher than for a classical one.
+For the most part, the production of the former is more costly and automatically adds to the worth.

 Old-school guitar teachers will no doubt recommend the classical guitar when learning the basics.
 This is because it is fingerpicking friendly, and the wider neck helps a lot for stretching your fingers quicker.
 The strings will also take it easier on your fingertips when playing chords.
 The fact is a classical guitar requires less pressure from your fingers, and the strings are slightly thicker, making them easier to target.

-From a beginner perspective, the classical guitar is less intimidating.
-Because in addition to being able to play for longer before feeling the discomfort in your fingertips, you are motivated to use all ten fingers.
+From a beginner’s perspective, the classical guitar is less intimidating.
+Because in addition to being able to play the guitar for longer before feeling the discomfort in your fingertips, you are motivated to use all ten fingers.

 Benefits Of Beginning With A Classical Guitar

-- Wide neck makes precision easier while stretching those fingers
+- A wide neck makes precision easier while stretching those fingers

 - Softer and thicker strings